-Dramatic, ground-grazing couture doesn't really make sense for a morning ceremony — in fact, it's considered bad form to wear evening gowns when it's not, in fact, the evening ... which can make planning your attire for a black tie wedding in the morning or early afternoon a bit tricky.
-For a morning or early afternoon ceremony, wear a formal tea-length dress, a an elegant suit (with a skirt or trousers), or a cocktail dress.
+Dramatic, ground-grazing couture doesn't really make sense for a morning ceremony—in fact, it's considered bad form to wear evening gowns when it's not, in fact, the evening ... which can make planning your attire for a black-tie wedding in the morning or early afternoon a bit tricky.
+For these occasions, wear a formal tea-length dress, an elegant suit (with a skirt or trousers), or a cocktail dress.

 We hear you.
 Black tie attire is costly, no doubt about it, and while you might be able to find a great deal, shopping around will take you time.
 If a new ballgown isn't in your budget, we have two ideas.
 First, ask around.
-Chances are you have a girlfriend with a dress you can wear just hanging in her closet that she'll gladly let you borrow.
-Second, there's Rent the Runway, which is truly a budget-fashionista's best friend.
-You can choose from a huge selection of designer gowns (think Diane Von Furstenberg, Zac Posen, Tory Burch and the like) and rent them for a fraction of the cost.
+Chances are you have a friend with a dress you can wear just hanging in their closet that they'll gladly let you borrow.
+Second, there's Rent the Runway, which is truly a budget fashionista's best friend.
+You can choose from a huge selection of designer gowns (think Diane Von Furstenberg, Zac Posen, Tory Burch, and the like) and rent them for a fraction of the cost.
 Rent the Runway will even let you choose a second size in the same dress, so you're likely to find the perfect fit even without trying it on.

 You can't go wrong with diamonds or pearls.
 You can also opt for bold statement jewelry, especially if you're wearing a more muted dress.